bcnodeobc/integrationhub/docs/ethereum.rst

 --------
 Need parameters::

-    blockNumber     get the latest block
-    uncleIndex      {
+    blockNumber     The block number or hash and the index position of the uncle uncleIndex      {
                     "blockNumber": "latest",
                     "uncleIndex": "0"